gogamarra/Automated-ELK-Stack/README.md

 <ins>Skills and Knowledge Demonstrated</ins>:
 - Using ANSIBLE provisioning software, YAML scripting language, and DOCKER container environments to create an ELK stack server.
+- Creating scripts that will allow redeployment as needed without redefining parameters from "scratch".
 - Deploying ELASTIC lightweight shippers, known as "beats" on web servers to collect data and send to the ELK stack for search and analysis.
+- Creating dashboards to monitor security related events.

 <ins>What is an ELK Stack?</ins>:
 ELK stands for ELASTICSEARCH (search and analytics engine), LOGSTASH (Server side log collection tool), KIBANA (Data visualization tool)